 If you're worried that you can't meet your mortgage or home loan repayments, you're in arrears or concerned that you might fall behind with your repayments, please contact your lender as soon as possible.
 Your lender should treat you fairly, and advise you what they can do to help you keep your home, with repossession as a last resort.
 They may be able to -

-For more help and advice on mortgage difficulties you can download the leaflet Are You Worried About Your Mortgage?
+For more help and advice on mortgage difficulties you can download the below leaflet

 If you think you'll have to leave your home, and are at risk of becoming homeless, you should contact us for help.
 You can read more about our homelessness and housing advice service.